-Scoping: The process of gathering information and receiving input from the public and agencies to determine the focus and content of an EIR (under CEQA) and an EIS (under NEPA).
+Scoping: The process of gathering information and receiving input from the public, businesses, organizations, and agencies to determine the focus and content of an EIR (under CEQA) and an EIS (under NEPA).
 Scoping helps identify the range of actions, alternatives, environmental effects, and mitigation measures to be analyzed in depth.
 It also helps focus detailed study on those issues pertinent to the final decision on the proposed project.

 Section 4(f): Provisions originally enacted as Section 4(f) of the U.S. Department of Transportation Act of 1966 codified in 49 United States Code, Subtitle I, Section 303(c).
-Section 4(f) addresses the potential for conflicts between transportation needs and the protection of land for recreational use and resource conservation by providing protection for publicly owned parkland, recreation areas, and historical sites.
+Section 4(f) addresses the potential for conflicts between transportation needs and the protection of land for recreational use and resource conservation.
+The regulations provide protection for publicly owned parkland, recreation areas, and historical sites.
 Specifically, the provisions prohibit the Secretary of Transportation from approving any program or project that would require the use of any publicly owned land from a public park, recreation area, wildlife or waterfowl refuge, or a historical site of national significance as determined by the officials having jurisdiction over these lands, unless there are no feasible and prudent alternatives to the use of these lands.
 In addition, a proposed program or project must include all possible planning to minimize impacts from the proposed use.

 Section 6(f): Provisions enacted under Section 6(f) of the Land and Water Conservation Fund Act of 1964, which prohibits the conversion of property acquired or developed with funds granted through the act to a nonrecreational purpose without the approval of the National Park Service.
-Section 6(f) directs the Department of the Interior to ensure that replacement lands of equal value (monetary), location, and usefulness are provided as conditions to such conversions.
-State and local governments often obtain grants to acquire or make improvements to parks and recreation areas (16 United States Code Section 460-4 through 460-11, September 3, 1964, as amended 1965, 1968, 1970, 1972-1974, 1976-1981, 1983, 1986, 1987, 1990, 1991, and 1993-1996).
-Consequently, where such conversions of Section 6(f) lands are proposed, replacement land must be provided.
+If unavoidable, Section 6(f) directs the Department of the Interior to ensure that replacement lands are of equal value (monetary), location, and usefulness as conditions to such conversions.
+State and local governments often obtain grants to acquire or make improvements to parks and recreation areas (16 United States Code §§ 460-4 through 460-11, September 3, 1964, as amended 1965, 1968, 1970, 1972-1974, 1976-1981, 1983, 1986, 1987, 1990, 1991, and 1993-1996).

-Sediment: Fragments of material originating from the physical or chemical weathering of rocks and minerals, from the decomposition of organic matter, and from atmospheric fallout.
+Sediment: Fragments of ground material originating from the physical or chemical weathering of rocks and minerals, decomposition of organic matter, and atmospheric fallout.
 Clay, mud, and sand are all types of sediment.